 The bathymetry of the Yangtze estuary is complex with numerous islands, narrows, gorges and deeps.
 Thus, the detailed model output provided by the TELEMAC model, which reflects this high degree of variability, can be difficult to interpret.
-Therefore, a much simpler analytical model was also used for comparison and as a tool of isolating key parameters.
+Therefore, a much simpler analytical model was also used for comparison and as a tool for isolating key parameters.
 The model adopted is the solution proposed by Cai, Savenije and Toffolon, which is well suited and has already been applied to the Yangtze estuary (Cai et al., 2014).

-The model accounts for the influence of river discharge on the tidal wave propagation and the along channel variation of mean water level.
+The model accounts for the influence of river discharge on tidal wave propagation and the along channel variation of mean water level.
+The analytical solutions are obtained by solving a set of 4 implicit equations, i.e., phase lag equation, scaling equation, celerity equation, and damping equation, derived from the conventional 1-dimensional conservation of mass and momentum equations (Savenije, 2012).
+In addition, the resultant residual water level, due to nonlinear friction, has been taken into account by adopting an iterative procedure.
+The model reproduces the main tidal dynamics (i.e., tidal amplitude, velocity amplitude, wave celerity, and phase lag between elevation and velocity) along the estuary axis.
 This is referred to here as the CST model.
-For a full description of the model, readers can refer to (Cai et al., 2014) and related papers.
+For a full description of the model, readers can refer to Cai et al. (2014) and related papers.
 The model was also applied to the scenarios outlined in Table 1 and the results are compared with those obtained from the TELEMAC model.

 3.2.2 Model setup

 The selected tide and river parameters used in the CST model were the same as those for the TELEMAC model.
-The additional parameters required are the hydraulic geometry, the storage width and the bed friction.
+The additional parameters required are the hydraulic geometry, the storage width ratio and the bed friction.

-In alluvial estuaries the geometry profile of Cross Sectional Area (CSA), width and depth vary exponentially along the channel (e.g. Savenije, 2012):
+In many alluvial estuaries the geometry profile of Cross Sectional Area (CSA) and width vary exponentially along the channel (e.g. Savenije (2012)):

-a=a0exp⁡(-x/L) (1)
+A=a0exp⁡(-x/L) (1)

-where a0 is the CSA (or width) at the mouth, x the distance along the estuary and L the convergence length, which determines the rate of exponential decay such that the parameter halves for every multiple of x=L.ln(2) where ln is the natural logarithm.
+where a0 is the CSA (or width) at the mouth, x the distance along the estuary (directed in landward direction) and L the convergence length, which determines the rate of exponential decay such that the parameter halves for every multiple of x=L.ln(2) where ln is the natural logarithm.

 For the CSA and width, it is possible to fit an exponential function to the seaward reach, while a linear regression provides a better representation of the landward part of the estuary.
 The results for the wet season model output are shown in Zhang et al. (2015).
-Results for the other cases are similar in form but the regression results for convergence length (L) and the transfer distance (distance from mouth where the funnel estuary becomes a prismatic channel) are slightly different (see Table 2).
+Results for the other cases are similar in form but the regression results for convergence length (L) and the distance to the transition point (distance from mouth to where the funnel estuary becomes a prismatic channel) are slightly different (see Table 2).
 The hydraulic geometry of the estuary shows some variation over the wet and dry season.
 In the wet season the CSA is exponential in character over a shorter length when compared to the dry season length and has a longer convergence length, again in comparison to the dry season.

 A unified representation of funnel-prismatic estuary is more convenient for analytical modelling.
 In this paper, we assume the CSA and width can be described by the following exponential function:

-a=ar+(ao-ar).exp⁡(-x/L') (2)
+A=ar+(ao-ar).exp⁡(-x/L') (2)